Bioconductor/bioconductor.org/content/developers/package-guidelines.md

 <p class="back_to_top">[ <a href="#top">Back to top</a> ]</p>

-<h2 id="videos">Videos</h2>
+<h2 id="videos">URLs and Videos</h2>

+Add a "URL:" field in your DESCRIPTION file to direct users to source code repositories, additional help resources, etc; details are provided in "Writing _R_ Extensions", `RShowDoc("R-exts")`.

 You can submit an instructional video along with your package.
 In the DESCRIPTION file of your package, add a "Video:" line which contains the link to your video.
-We will then feature your video on our
-[Bioconductor YouTube Channel](https://www.youtube.com/user/bioconductor).
+We will then feature your video on our [Bioconductor YouTube Channel](https://www.youtube.com/user/bioconductor).

 <p class="back_to_top">[ <a href="#top">Back to top</a> ]</p>